 It’s important to remember that while it is the millennials who have made flexible schedules more of a demand, all generations of men want flexible work schedules like reduced hours and telecommuting.
 A study by Ernst & Young showed that, in fact, “Gen Xers” are the generation of men most likely to walk away from a job where flexibility is not available.
 The Harvard Business Review has also reported that 87% of Baby Boomer men believe work flexibility is important.

 It’s increasingly clear that firms and corporations with strong, non-stigmatized, non-gender-specific, flexible work policies will be the most successful at recruiting top talent – both men and women.
 Recently Alliance member, Winston & Strawn, erased all reference to gender in its parental leave policy, allowing both men and women to take 20 weeks of leave after having or adopting a baby.
 (Bravo Winston!)

 Moving forward, firms and corporations aiming to recruit top talent will need to use their flexible work policies as a recruitment tool for both men and women.
 This will not only reduce gender bias related to flex schedules but will also send the message that the organization cares about and invests equally in its employees, regardless of gender.

 Contact us for more information about how flexible work policies can help your organization attract and retain top talent.

 We are here to help!

 The Spotlight on Flex showcases professionals from member organizations who exemplify personal and professional success while working a flexible schedule.
 Their stories illustrate the long-term benefits that flexible schedules offer to both individuals and organizations.

-This month, we are pleased to share insights from Nerissa Coyle McGinn, Chief Diversity Partner, in the Chicago, IL Office of Loeb & Loeb.
+This month, we are pleased to share insights from Anne Marie Pisano, Principal at Goldberg Kohn, in Chicago, IL

 Diversity & Flexibility Alliance: How have you made flexibility a priority and a success through your career?